surifirstpin/biplus_documentation/docs/README.md

 Get Acubi installed within your own product, application, portal or website.

 #### Connect to any Data Source
-Connect to any data source quickly and and retrieve massive amount of data with an ease.

-Import data from files,databases, cloud drives, popular business applications and in-house apps.
-Its rapid setup connects people to data quickly
+Connect to any data source quickly and Import data from files, databases, cloud drives, popular business applications and in-house apps.

 #### Smarter Visualization

 Acubi delivers fine tuned, easy-to-read reports and publish them throughout the organisation they are easily accessed through web.